gritty/en/README.md

 en: Engineering Notation for the go language
 ============================================

-version 0.1, 2014-05025
+version 0.1, 2014-05-25

-Package *_en_* implements function calls to convert floating point numbers to and from Engineering Notation.
+Package "en" implements function calls to convert floating point numbers to and from Engineering Notation.

 Copyright © 2014, Kent Loobey <kent@uoregon.edu>